rmoon45/Lightborne/resources/project-setup.md

     }
     ```
 - Once you have done these things, then you can make edits to your own LDTK file.
 Try and paint some new tiles, **save**, and run again with `cargo r`.

+### Notes

-- **IMPORTANT**: I have added the `src/level/setup.rs` file to `.gitignore`.
+- I have added the `src/level/setup.rs` file to `.gitignore`.
 This means that you should not include this file when you make a commit!
 This will prevent us from getting merge conflicts in this file.

 ## Contributing